Ichigo-Labs/cgrep/README.md

   -s, --staged          only check git staged files -d, --debug           print debug information
   -p, --project <path>  path to tsconfig.json
-  --cwd <path>          set the current working directory -h, --help            display help for command
+  -g, --glob <pattern>  only check files matching glob pattern --cwd <path>          set the current working directory -h, --help            display help for command
 ```

 On run, `cgrep` will

-1. Locate all `cgrep.config.(ts,js)` files in the project root or subdirectories and build a list of checks.
+1. Load all checks from `cgrep.config.[ts,js]` in the project root.
     - All publicly exported functions will be registered as a check.
 For example,
         ```typescript
         import { cgrep, CGrepCheckArgs } from 'cgrep';